ssssoooopppphhhh/ssssoooopppphhhh.github.io/_posts/2026-01-25-plurals-post.md

 ---
-title: "the slippery science of plurals"
+title: "the slippery science of pluralS"
 date: 2026-01-25
 ---